James K. Polk: Presidency (1845–1849)

-With a slender victory in the popular vote, but with a greater victory in the Electoral College (170–105), Polk proceeded to implement his campaign promises.
+With a slender victory in the popular vote, but with a greater victory in the Electoral College (170–105), Polk continued to implement his campaign promises.
 He presided over a country whose population had doubled every twenty years since the American Revolution and which had reached demographic parity with Great Britain.
 During Polk's tenure, technological advancements persisted, including the continued expansion of railroads and increased use of the telegraph.
 These improvements in communication encouraged a zest for expansionism.

 Polk set four clearly defined goals for his administration: